Venu2791/Assignment6/README.md

-# Session 6 – Test Cases and code understanding
-## poker rules to determine if player 1 or player 2 wins
+# Session 6 – Test Cases and code understanding : Poker rules to determine if player 1 or player 2 wins
 ### Question 1 : To create deck of cards using lambda, zip and map
+Here we have used lambda and map functions to create a deck of 52 cards
 ### Question 2 : To create deck of cards as a normal function without using lambda, zip and map
-1)  polygon_area : Calculates the area of polygon (sides can be 3 to 6).
-We have calculated the area of a regular polygon – having all the sides equal.
-The input is the side length and the number of sides.
-2)  temp_converter : Converts Celsius to Fahrenheit and Fahrenheit to Celsius.
-The input is the temperature and the unit of the temperature given.
-3)  print : It prints the value of the input given in args with a specified separator and end.
-4)  squared_power_list : It generates a list by calculating the power of the given number.
-For example, if 2 is the number we are calculating power of and with start = 0 and end = 5 we get the result as [1, 2, 4, 8, 16, 32].
-5)  speed_converter : It converts the given speed in km/hr to different metrics.
-Here, distance can be km or m or ft or yrd and time can be ms or s or min or hr or day.
+Here we have used list comprehension to create a deck of 52 cards
 ## Test Cases
 1)  README exists
 2)  README has at least 500 words